altunyurt/kavkash/README.md

 # kavkash

 An Atuin inspired shell history engine entirely built with SQLite3, socat, fzf, and POSIX shell scripts.

+Built with *extensive* LLM assistance, battle-tested in daily use.

 ## Install